17 Jun Finding Emotional Nourishment in an Overfed Society

 Years of experience in holistic nutrition has taught me that our imbalances go much deeper than food and nutrition.
 If imbalances in your life have manifested in a health crisis, the physical body may be the first part to address.
 We cannot however, overlook the emotional, mental and spiritual bodies.
-Holistic nutrition depends on emotional nourishment; they are interconnected and cannot be separated.
+Holistic nutrition depends on emotional nourishment just as well as physical nourishment from food; they are interconnected and cannot be separated.

-I encourage you to take some time to consider things that you’ve been meaning to do.
+I encourage you to take some time to consider things that are meaningful to you.
 The conversations you’ve been meaning to have.
 What you’ve always wanted to do or what you used to enjoy in your childhood.
 Once you determine what lights you up, find time to play.
 Find your Self.
 Feed your soul.
 Address what is lacking to return to your optimal state of balance, mentally, physically, emotionally and spiritually.